clp/learn_python/docs/find_answers/index.md

 * [all_qa_with_hst.html](all_qa_with_hst.html)

-  Question followed by its Answers; then next Q&A.  Includes High Score Terms found for each record.
+  Question followed by its Answers; then next Q&A.
+  Includes High Score Terms (hst) found for each record.